bseltz-cohesity/scripts/powershell/findFiles/README.md

 * -localOnly: (optional) only show rsults from local jobs
 * -throttle: (optional) pause for X seconds between paged results
 * -pageSize: (optional) 1000 or less (default is 1000)
+* -lastBackupOnly: (optional) only list files from latest backup

 ## Search Tips